 As a mother of a teen, I urge fellow parents to talk with their teens about texting and driving.
 I’m not afraid to voice my opinion to my daughter’s friends.
 I may get an eyeroll, but they know I’m serious and they know I do it out of love.
 I can’t stand the thought of losing my child (or one of her friends) to a preventable driving error like texting and driving.

-In February, my family and I will be voting for the new safety messages for the Dynamic Message Signs (DMS).
-While I personally can’t use my power of motherhood to stop each driver from texting, I can vote for the wittiest and though provoking message, which hopefully inspires drivers to think twice before texting and driving.
+In the past, my family voted for the Dynamic Message Signs (DMS) Contest.
+While I personally can’t use my power of motherhood to stop each driver from texting, I was able to vote for the wittiest and most thought provoking message, which hopefully inspires drivers to think twice before texting and driving.

 Donna Fitzgerald is a guest blogger who enjoys composing various works around health and family wellness subjects.
 She is an avid reader and writer.
 In her spare time, you can find Donna curled up behind one of her favorite novels.
 Donna has two daughters, and is an advocate for helping other families remain healthy – through health, wellness, and finances.